botaioana32/Wail-Yelp-siren/README.md

 # Wail-Yelp-siren
-This repository contains a model for the Wail and Yelp siren made in LTSpice with 555 integrated circuits and Op-Amps.
+This repository contains a model for the Wail and Yelp siren made in LTSpice.
+This project contains two signal generators obtained with 555 integrated circuits.
+When a certain threshold voltage is reached, the Yelp siren adds to the Wail siren.
+The parameters utilized and the explanations of the circuit in Romanian can be found in the ppt document named "Bota_Ioana_Rerefat_SirenaWail+Yelp".